roosavilla/WMKprojekti/README.md

 ## Overview

-This project was made as a final project to Web- and mobileuserfaces course.
+This project was developed as a final project to Web and Mobile User Interfaces course.
 The project is a recipe site where users can view my favorite recipes (now it is just a template, not the real recipes or pics).

 ## Available Scripts